 Aquasport also offers you the chance to learn more about the day to day running of a busy dive centre.
 This is ideal for divers wishing to take more of an active involvement at their local centre or for divers looking to use their certification whilst travelling.
 The programme involves modules such as compressor operations and cylinder filling, retail training, equipment servicing and dive centre operations.
 All these are aimed at making you more attractive to future employers in the industry.
 More information about these programmes is available on request.

 How do I get started?

 Self-study is a major part of the PADI Divemaster learning process.
-The PADI materials you need to complete the programme are the PADI Divemaster manual and slates, the RDP table and electronic version, and the Encyclopaedia of Recreational Diving.
-These are available in a special PADI Divemaster Crew-Pak from Aquasport.
+The PADI materials you need to complete the programme are the PADI Divemaster eLearning, the RDP table and electronic version, and the Encyclopaedia of Recreational Diving.

 Once you have paid your deposit and enrolled on our PADI Divemaster programme you have full use of the pool and classroom facilities available at Aquasport free of charge to prepare yourself for this intensive course.